Updated: Aug 28

 For further information on Independent Living and our wider work at Inner Circle, please contact:

 Tessa Gooding, Senior Consultant: 07541 538 493, email@example.com

 Chris Twigg, Director: 07775 510 641, firstname.lastname@example.org

-Tessa works for Inner Circle Consulting on housing and strategic planning projects in the public sector; is co-founder of estate agent social enterprise Urban Patchwork (where she continues to support with comms, partnerships & social impact through the voluntary board); is a published researcher on cultural history, urban governance and low-income housing delivery, and contributes thought-leadership on housing.
+Tessa works for Inner Circle Consulting on housing and strategic planning projects in the public sector; is co-founder of estate agent social enterprise Urban Patchwork (where she continues to support through the voluntary board), and is a published researcher on cultural history, urban governance and low-income housing delivery.
 At ICC, she has worked with a number of authorities on making the business cases and developing the programme approaches for Independent Living for Older People, as well as supported housing for Adults with Disabilities.

 The Health Foundation (2020) What has been the impact of Covid-19 on care homes and the social care workforce? :https://www.health.org.uk/news-and-comment/charts-and-infographics/what-has-been-the-impact-of-covid-19-on-care-homes-and-social-care-workforce

 National Housing Federation (2020) What housing associations do: https://www.housing.org.uk/about-housing-associations/what-housing-associations-do/

 National policy drivers and guidance set out the government’s vision for older people, including those with disabilities: Valuing People Now (Department of Health, 2009), Transforming Care: A national response to Winterbourne View hospital (Department of Health, 2012), the Care Act 2014 and Fixing Our Broken Housing Market (Department for Communities and Local Government, 2017).
 All advocate greater choice and control for people over the support they receive, the lives they lead and place a strong emphasis on wellbeing and individual outcomes.